 In March 1906 Stuart Mason, Wilde's future bibliographer, published a booklet of the text (above, Mason 653) in a limited edition of 500 copies.
 In addition to the essay, the published edition contains two of Wilde's early poems, Le Jardin and La Mer, together with a Preface by Mason, and an afterword about Wilde in an interview, taken from the Lady's Pictorial.

-Below is the text of the essay.
+Below is the complete text of the essay.
 Unlike other versions online it is complete and paginated:

 I was told that if I went there they would be sure to shoot me or my traveling manager.
 I wrote and told them that nothing that they could do to my traveling manager would intimidate me.

 Oscar Wilde, Impressions of America